cqse/teamscale-jacoco-agent/agent/README.md

 #### 2. The system under test is started once

-The test system (the application executing the test specification) can inform the agent of when a test started and finished via a REST API.
+The test system (the application executing the test specification) __has to__  inform the agent of when a test started and finished via a REST API.
 The corresponding server listens at the specified port.

 - `http-server-port` (required): the port at which the agent should start an HTTP server that listens for test events